opattison/oliverpattison.com/input/_pages/about.md

 - I’m friendly and easy to work with.
 - I know my photography gear and related technical skills, but I won’t bore you with it.
 - I am willing to spend a long time with a subject or scene to get results, but I don’t waste time when actually taking pictures.
-- You want something authentic and unposed that is not a mere snapshot.
+- You prefer unposed or candid photography.